K

 📖What is PM Mudra Yojana?

 Pradhan Mantri Mudra Yojana (PMMY) was launched on 8 April 2015 to provide easy access to business loans for small and micro-enterprises that cannot get regular bank loans due to lack of collateral, credit history, or formal documentation.
-The scheme provides loans from ₹50,000 to ₹10 lakh through all commercial banks, RRBs, small finance banks, MFIs, and NBFCs.
+The scheme provides loans from ₹50,000 to ₹20 lakh through all commercial banks, RRBs, small finance banks, MFIs, and NBFCs.
+As of March 2026, the government expanded the maximum loan limit from ₹10 lakh to ₹20 lakh (Tarun Plus category) to support more ambitious business ventures.

-The scheme has three categories based on loan amount: Shishu (up to ₹50,000) for those just starting their business, Kishore (₹50,001 to ₹5 lakh) for those looking to expand, and Tarun (₹5,00,001 to ₹10 lakh) for established small businesses needing more capital.
+The scheme has three main categories based on loan amount: Shishu (up to ₹50,000) for those just starting their business, Kishore (₹50,001 to ₹5 lakh) for those looking to expand, and Tarun (₹5,00,001 to ₹20 lakh) for established small businesses needing more capital.
 No collateral or guarantor is required for any category.
+A new Tarun Plus category was introduced in October 2024, allowing businesses to borrow up to ₹20 lakh.

-Since launch, PMMY has disbursed over ₹27 lakh crore across 47+ crore loan accounts, making it one of the world's largest micro-lending programs.
+Since launch, PMMY has disbursed over ₹32.4 lakh crore across 52+ crore loan accounts, making it one of the world's largest micro-lending programs.
 About 68% of Mudra loans have gone to women entrepreneurs, and over 50% to SC/ST/OBC borrowers.
+The average loan size has grown from ₹38,000 in FY16 to over ₹1.02 lakh in FY25, reflecting how entrepreneurs are scaling their businesses.

 Eligibility